Things come clear in the netherworld (The continuity of magic from East to West, Part 4B)

 [T]hrough various kinds of libation: “water, beer, roasted corn, milk, honey, cream, oil” in Mesopotamia; “milk, honey, water, wine, and oil” in Aeschylus [Αἰσχύλος].
 Even more peculiar is the importance of pure water as an offering to the dead: “cool water,” “pure water.”

-When it comes to actual magic, again, I’ve already established the connections quite thoroughly, both as to black magic, where poppet-based ANE rites of annihilation clearly prefigure Graeco-Roman defixiones, as well as closely-related traditions of haruspicy.
-Burkert also presents compelling evidence as to the consistent use of persuasive analogies relating to oaths across various locations:¹⁰
+When it comes to actual magic, again, I’ve already established the connections quite thoroughly, both as to black magic, where poppet-based ANE rites of annihilation clearly prefigure Graeco-Roman defixiones, and closely related traditions of haruspicy.
+Burkert also presents compelling evidence as to the consistent use of persuasive analogies relating to oaths across various locations:¹²

 From the eighth century we have a relevant Aramaic text, the treaty text of Sfire [near modern Aleppo, Syria…].
 This is an international contract concluded by solemn oaths and curses; in this context it is said: “As this wax is consumed by fire, thus… (N.N.) shall be consumed by fire.”
 In the seventh century the same formula appears in a contract made between the Assyrian king Esarhaddon and his vassals; much earlier it is found in a Hittite soldiers’ oath.
 It corresponds to the oath of the Cyreneans [an ancient Greek colony near modern Shahhat, Libya] as set out in their foundation decree, transmitted through a fourth-century inscription […].
 “They formed wax images and burned them while praying that anyone who did not keep the oath but flouted it might melt and flow away like the images.”